-Vienna, Austria-based Bitpanda dubs itself “Europe’s most popular digital currency trading platform.”
+Vienna, Austria-based Bitpanda dubs itself ‘Europe’s most popular digital asset trading platform’.
 Previously known as Coinimal, Bitpanda made a European push in 2018, including expanding into the London market and raising the cap on bank transfers, much to the joy of traders.
-The European exchange supports the following coins – BTC, ETH, DASH, LTC, BCH and XRP.

 Bitpanda, which supports two-factor authentication (2FA), earns high marks for security, as there haven’t been any public security breaches to speak of.
 But while they boast multiple payment methods, trading tools such as charting are basic, and fees are less than transparent.